 c) Iron Condor

-An iron condor strategy, the strategy is to capitalize in low volatility environments while expecting the price of an asset to remain within certain levels.
-It sells simultaneously out-of-the-money calls and puts while buying yet another call and put farther out-of-the-money with a view to limiting further potential loss.
+An iron condor strategy, strategy is to capitalize in low volatility environments while expecting the price of an asset to remain within certain levels.
+It sells simultaneously out-of-the-money calls and puts while buying yet another call and put farther out-of-the-money to limit further potential loss.

 - How it Works: The iron condor uses two spreads, call spread, and put spread to capture premium when the asset stays within a given range.